-U.S.A. – Sig Sauer thundered into the polymer pistol market when they introduced the P320 to market a few years ago and it has taken the civilian market and the US military by storm.
+U.S.A. – Sig Sauer thundered into the polymer pistol market when they introduced the P320 to market a few years ago.
+It has taken the civilian market and the US military by storm.
 They followed up this striker-fired duty pistol offering with a pocket-sized P365, which hit the shelves last year.
 Both models have been very successful, but Sig isn’t this late to the polymer pistol game.

-Their first plastic fantastic debuted back in 1999 and it is still to be had, the SP2022–otherwise known as the Sig Pro.
+Their first plastic fantastic debuted back in 1999, and it is still to be had, it current iteration is the Sig Sauer SP2022 Nitron Carry Pistol, otherwise known as the Sig Pro.

-The 2022 started out life as the P2340 in 1999.
-At the time, Glock’s polymer framed striker-fired pistols were cutting into Sig’s share in the military and law enforcement world.
-Polymer guns were still tough, but lighter-weight and cheaper to produce.
+The SIG SP2022 started out life as the P2340 in 1999.
+At the time, Glock’s polymer-framed striker-fired pistols were cutting into Sig’s share in the military and law enforcement world.
+Polymer guns were still tough but lighter-weight and cheaper to produce.
 Sig’s answer was a 40 caliber pistol targeting law enforcement, using a polymer frame while retaining the aforementioned familiar operation of their older, trusted platforms.
 This was a conservative design but one that landed in time, as the French were looking for a new police pistol.
-The 2022 won the contract in 2002, the largest pistol contract since the end of World War II.
-400,000 units were ordered with an expected service life of twenty years and replacement, hence the name 2022.
-Some military and law enforcement adoptions followed, but since then the 2022 has played a very underrated role, not just in Sig’s line up, but in the rise of budget-oriented fighting pistols.
+The SIG Sauer 2022 won the contract in the year 2002, the largest pistol contract since the end of World War II.
+Four hundred thousand units were ordered with an expected service life of twenty years and replacement, hence the name 2022.
+Some military and law enforcement adoptions followed, but since then, the SIG Pro 2022 has played a very underrated role, not just in Sig’s lineup but in the rise of budget-oriented fighting pistols.

-The 2022 is a full sized handgun available in either 9mm Luger or 40 S&W. Oddly enough, it is one of the few handguns developed from the ground up for the 40, whereas most 40 caliber handguns are 9mm designs made to take the larger 40 round.
-The gun is hammer fired and is a traditional double action/single action design.
+The Sig Sauer SP2022 Nitron Carry Pistol is a full-sized handgun available in either 9mm Luger or 40 S&W. Oddly enough, it is one of the few handguns developed from the ground up for the 40, whereas most 40 caliber handguns are 9mm designs made to take the larger 40 round.
+The gun is hammer fired and is a traditional double-action/single-action design.
 With the hammer down, the gun may be fired by a long pull of the trigger or with a light trigger pull with the hammer cocked rearward.

-To round things out, there is a relatively small lanyard loop behind the magazine well–an ancient holdover that military pistols simply must have.
+To round things out, a relatively small lanyard loop behind the magazine well is an ancient holdover that military pistols simply must have.
 More appealing is the universal rail forward of the trigger guard for all the light or laser accessories you could want.